Sultanahmet and Beyond by Foot

 Once back, cross Galata Bridge by foot to the opposite side of the Golden Horn and take the “Tunel” - a two-station subway which is one of the oldest in Europe.
 This takes you up to Tunel Square which is at one end of the pedestrian street “İstiklal Caddesi” (also called Beyoglu or Pera).
 Walk along the street to Taksim Square (considered to be the centre of Istanbul) and walk back, exploring as you do so side streets on both sides.
 Special points of interest are cafés and bars in the narrow streets of Asmalimescit area, orientalist paintings in Pera Museum, the art galleries Salt and Arter and the Misir Apartment building housing some of the best art galleries in the city (Galeri Nev, Galerist), the Flower Market , the Cukurcuma area with interesting art and antiquity shops, English-language bookstores (Robinson Crusoe, Homer, Pandora) and the tiny CD shop Lale Plak.
 The neighbourhood café Simdi is a good place to rest.

 On the way back, walk through the old Galata neighbourhood surrounding the Galata Tower.
-The area is undergoing rapid gentrification and is becoming home to an increasing number of small designer and vintage stores and boutiques.
+The area is a trendy but rough-around-the-edges neighbourhood.
+During the last 10 years it is undergoing rapid gentrification and is becoming home to an increasing number of small designer and vintage stores and boutiques.
 Most of these shops are in the small streets around the tower (contemporary crafts shop Hic is especially recommended).
 Finally, you can take the elevator and go up the tower to enjoy spectacular views of Istanbul - breathtaking during sunset.

 Return to the hotel either by taxi or by taking a tram at Karakoy station located not far from the tower, getting off at Sultanahmet station.
 For a glimpse of modern day Istanbul you might like to spend the rest of the evening in this lively area full of restaurants, cinemas and bars.
 For live music at the end of the evening check the programmes of music venues Babylon, Nardis and Salon at our front desk (all three are closed during the summer).